agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

-This section is the definitive record of *how the platform was measured*, *what it actually generates and measures losslessly*, *every bottleneck found and removed*, and *the honest open items* that remain.
+This section is the definitive record of *how the platform was measured*, *what it actually generates and measures losslessly*, *every bottleneck found and removed*, and *the open items* that remain.
 Every number traces to a data file, a benchmark script, or a source line.
 The platform's own design goal is "we generate ~2M orders/s and measure latency at the kernel without lying about the tail" — this section shows the evidence behind that claim, the parts that are validated, and the parts that are still